 Slate can automatically generate PDFs for items submitted within Slate (e.g., a Slate-hosted application or a form registration).
 For example, choose the auto PDF option when configuring the application to display a PDF that looks like this:

-Three reasons to use auto PDFs:
+Two reasons to use auto PDFs:

-- When updating an application or form (e.g., a reader review form), the auto PDF updates automatically, eliminating the need to update field mappings within a custom PDF file.
+- Auto Update - When updating an application or form (e.g., a reader review form), the auto PDF updates automatically, eliminating the need to update field mappings within a custom PDF file.

 - Efficient & Reliable - Using the auto PDF functionality ensures that Slate development work continues to move forward.
 Auto PDFs are a quick and reliable way to ensure that desired data is displayed to readers.